bzxing/scheduler/README.md

 # Scheduler

 ## Problem Statement
-This is my solution to a past programming competition problem I found online.
+This is my (still ongoing) solution to a past programming competition problem I found online.
 I rephrase it as follows:

 Your program will read an input file that contains a list of jobs.
 Each job has 5 attributes:
 * Name